Source: Investigators examine ideology of Texas gunman

-ALLEN, Texas — Federal officials are looking into whether the gunman who killed eight people at a Dallas-area mall expressed an interest in white supremacist ideology as they work to try to discern a motive for the attack, a law enforcement official told The Associated Press.
-The official cautioned the investigation is in its early stages.
+DALLAS — Federal officials are looking into whether the gunman who killed eight people at a Dallas-area mall expressed an interest in white supremacist ideology as they work to discern a motive for the attack, a law enforcement official told The Associated Press.
+The official cautioned that the investigation is in its early stages.

-Federal agents have been reviewing social media accounts they believe Mauricio Garcia, 33, used and posts that expressed interest in white supremacist and neo-Nazi views, said the official, who could not discuss details of the investigation publicly and spoke to the AP on condition of anonymity.
+Federal agents have been reviewing social media accounts they believe were used by Mauricio Garcia, 33, and posts that expressed interest in white supremacist and neo-Nazi views, said the official, who could not discuss details of the investigation publicly and spoke to the AP on condition of anonymity.

 Garcia also had a patch on his chest when he was killed by police that read ''RWDS,'' an acronym for the phrase ''Right Wing Death Squad,'' which is popular among right-wing extremists and white supremacy groups, the official said.